Uber loses $2.9 billion, offloads bike and scooter business

 “While our Rides business has been hit hard by the ongoing pandemic, we have taken quick action to preserve the strength of our balance sheet, focus additional resources on Uber Eats, and prepare us for any recovery scenario,” said CEO Dara Khosrowshahi in a statement.
 “Along with the surge in food delivery, we are encouraged by the early signs we are seeing in markets that are beginning to open back up.”

-On Wednesday, San Francisco-based Uber said it was cutting 3,700 full-time workers, or about 14% of its workforce, as people fearful of contagion either stay indoors or try to limit contact with others.
-Its main rival Lyft announced last month it would lay off 982 people, or 17% of its workforce because of plummeting demand.
+On Wednesday, San Francisco-based Uber said it was cutting 3,700 full-time workers, or about 14% of its workforce, as people avoiding contagion either stay indoors or try to limit contact with others.
+Its main U.S. rival Lyft announced last month it would lay off 982 people, or 17% of its workforce because of plummeting demand.
+Careem, Uber’s subsidiary in the Middle East, cut its workforce by 31%.

 Uber brought in $3.54 billion in revenue in the first quarter, up 14% from the same time last year.